ntp488/PokemonOrange/README.md

     Select the components you would like to install, and click "Next".
   </li>
   <li>
     Choose the location where you would like to install the game files.
-Then click "Install".
+Then, click "Install".
   </li>
   <li>
     Once the installation has completed, click "Next".
 You are finished!
 Thanks for downloading the game!